Azpect3120/document-sync-protocol/specification.md

      *  An ID will be returned in the response which the server will map to this identifier.
      */
     identifier: string;

+    /**
+     *  Password required to connect to the server.
+     *  If no password is required, this should be ommmitted.
+     *
+     *  !NOTE: Should this be null or optional?
+     */
+    password?: string;
 }
 ```